Best Cybersecurity Software Platforms for Real-Time Alerts

 Strengths

-The platform is vendor-agnostic, ingesting data from existing firewalls, endpoints, cloud services, and identity providers without requiring organizations to replace their current tools.
+The platform is vendor-neutral.
+It pulls data from existing firewalls, endpoints, cloud services, and identity tools.
+No need to rip and replace.

 Notification Capabilities